 Julie Bau is a lifelong resident of Taos.
 In 2001 she received an Associates of arts in Early Childhood Multicultural Education from UNM Taos and in 2005 graduated with a Bachelor of University Studies with an emphasis in Health Education and New Mexico Studies from the University of New Mexico.
 In 2002 Julie began working in the prevention field with Tri-County Community Services as a full-time Preventionist.
 In 2004 she left Tri-County Community Services to work with both Taos Municipal Schools Tobacco Prevention Program as a Preventionist and Clean Air Works in Taos County as a Community Liaison.
 In 2008 she earned a certification with the New Mexico Behavioral Health Board as a Prevention Specialist.
-Julie currently now works with Taos Health Systems / Holy Cross Hospital as the Substance Abuse Prevention Program Manager.
+Julie currently works with Taos Health Systems / Holy Cross Hospital as the Substance Abuse Prevention Program Manager.
 She also sits on the Juvenile Justice Board as the Vice Chair and a member of the Taos County DWI Council.
 Julie’s passion for the prevention field came from her life experience with people close to her who suffered from addiction, many whose addiction ended in death and some in incarceration.
 This gave her a deep desire to help improve the health of her community through work in the prevention field.
-She has seen how hard it has been for people in her life to go into and stay in recovery, that she felt the best way she could help is by helping the youth before they begin.
-She also realizes how important of a role parents, family, and the community play a part in these children’s lives and their decision not to start using.
-She believes that as our community becomes healthier that we create an environment where are you can be healthy.
+She has seen how hard it has been for people in her life to go into and stay in recovery and she felt the best way she could help is by helping the youth before they begin.
+She also realizes how important of a role parents, family, and the community play in these children’s lives and their decision not to start using.
+She believes that as our community becomes healthier that we create an environment where anyone can be healthy.

 Ashleigh Grycner, Community Alcohol Policy Coordinator email@example.com